awsdocs/aws-codepipeline-user-guide/doc_source/actions-create-cross-region.md

 **Note**
 The update\-pipeline command stops the pipeline\.
 If a revision is being run through the pipeline when you run the update\-pipeline command, that run is stopped\.
 You must manually start the pipeline to run that revision through the updated pipeline\.
 Use the `start-pipeline-execution` command to manually start your pipeline\.

-1. After you update your pipeline, the cross\-Region actions is displayed in the console, as shown here\.
+1. After you update your pipeline, the cross\-Region action is displayed in the console\.
 ![\[A high-level view of a pipeline that includes a cross-Region action.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/cross-region-icon.png)![\[A high-level view of a pipeline that includes a cross-Region action.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[A high-level view of a pipeline that includes a cross-Region action.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

 ## Add a cross\-Region action to a pipeline \(AWS CloudFormation\)<a name="actions-create-cross-region-cfn"></a>